atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 * A \ ■ -
 ’ II A
 .
 4
-My excellent girl, " replied Selby, — believing every syllable she uttered — ^ ‘ 4. : ■ ■ ■ '
+My excellent girl, " replied Selby, --believing every syllable she uttered --^ ‘ 4. : ■ ■ ■ '
-make yourself easy — we niust wait;
+make yourself easy --we niust wait;
 I will endeavour to arm my self with patience.’*
 A 4
 »